 The Oligo Research Fund is supported by our Community Research Fund Program – a grant funding vehicle allowing contributors to pool donations and leverage a team of highly experienced, nationally-recognized scientific experts, working with National Brain Tumor Society staff, to determine the best investment strategy to support research on a specific type of brain tumor.

-The Oligodendroglioma Research Fund was launched in June of 2011 through the leadership of the family of Spencer and Zach Greene.
-The brothers – Spencer, 21, and Zach, 24 – were both diagnosed with an oligodendroglioma (oligo) brain tumor within two years of each other in 2008 and 2010, respectively.
-It then became the family’s mission to unite patients, families, friends, and people affected by oligo nationwide with a common goal to fight for a cure.
+The Oligodendroglioma Research Fund was launched in June of 2011 through the leadership of several families, including Spencer and Zach Greene.
+The brothers – both in their 20s – were each diagnosed with an oligodendroglioma (oligo) brain tumor within two years of each other in 2008 and 2010, respectively.
 The Greenes contacted the National Brain Tumor Society and together established the Organization’s first Community Research Fund, with a goal of raising $300,000 (the minimum amount needed for a grant to conduct significant research) specifically for oligo research projects.

 DONATE TO THE FUND

-For more information about contributing to the Oligo Research Fund please contact Andrea Brown, Senior Major Gifts Officer, at email@example.com or 617.231.8047
+For more information about contributing to the Oligo Research Fund please contact Wendi Nance at firstname.lastname@example.org.